A decreased appetite is when your desire to eat is reduced. The medical term for a loss of appetite is anorexia.

-Any illness can affect a previously hearty appetite.
+Any illness can reduce appetite.
 If the illness is treatable, the appetite should return when the condition is cured.

-A decreased appetite is almost always seen among elderly adults, and no cause may be found.
-However, sadness, depression, grief, or anxiety are a common cause of weight loss that is not explained by other factors, especially among the elderly.
+A decreased appetite is almost always seen among elderly adults, and no physical cause may be found.
+But emotions such as sadness, depression, or grief can lead to a loss of appetite.

-Cancer may also cause decreased appetite.
+Cancer can also cause decreased appetite.
 You may lose weight without trying.
 Cancers that may cause you to lose your appetite include:

 Other causes of decreased appetite include:

 People with cancer or a chronic illness need to increase their protein and calorie intake by eating high-calorie, nutritious snacks or several small meals during the day.
 Liquid protein drinks may be helpful.